Pandemic Information for our Customers

 We continue to monitor and respond to developments around the COVID-19 pandemic and its effect on our customers, friends and neighbors.

-The Coronavirus pandemic has led to financial hardship for some of our consumer and small business customers.
-We are committed to do all we can to assist our customers in every way possible during these unsettled times.
+The Coronavirus pandemic continues to cause financial hardships for some of our consumer and small business customers.
+While we await additional relief legislation from Congress, we continue to do all we can to assist our customers in every way possible during these unsettled times.

 - grant extensions and defer payments on all loan types